 With the expansion, I knew I also wanted a new name and new branding for my company.
 I had originally named my business The Belleza Laboratory which had meaning for me, but none of my customers could say or spell it.
 I also felt it would be limiting moving forward so I worked with Lucere Design to create the new Craft Theory branding and feel.
 In December of 2019 I was in the process of lease agreements and was days away from signing on a space in Lakewood.
 I then learned that my Army Reserve unit was up for a mobilization and my name was on the short list.
 I was devastated.
 I thought that I was going to lose everything that I had worked so hard for.

 What a blessing in disguise that was!
-After watching MANY of my small business friends struggle this year due to COVID-19 I am so thankful and blessed to be able to continue working on my business while also receiving a full-time income from the Army.
-I hope to continue growing Craft Theory even through the pandemic and not being able to attend any shows.
-I miss talking to customers at farmers markets and craft fairs, but I am continuing to work on providing great products and customer service through this online platform.
-And, if you want to see my products in person check out my Retail Locations page for a list of stores that my products are featured in.
+After watching MANY of my small business friends struggle this year due to COVID-19 I was so thankful and blessed to be able to continue working on my business while also receiving a full-time income from the Army.
+In the past year I've opened up Craft Theory's retail location in Lakewood, WA and been able to resume farmers markets.
+I am so excited to see what the next few years bring for Craft Theory!

 Thanks for reading!